namharuma/Mail2Telegram/README.md

 docker-compose up
 ```

-5. The service is running successfully when you see a login success message.
+5. The service is running successfully when you receive a "Successfully logged in" message from the Telegram bot.

 ## Best Practices